Alex Trebek Takes A Break From 'Jeopardy!' Following Brain Surgery

 Alex Trebek, the face of the Jeopardy! franchise for more than three decades, will be taking time off from the syndicated game show while he recovers from brain surgery.
 He announced the hiatus in a video posted to the show's online accounts Thursday.

-"Some of you may have heard by now that during the holiday break I had a slight medical problem: a subdural hematoma, blood clots on the brain caused by a fall I endured about two months ago," Trebek, 77, said in the video.
+"Some of you may have heard by now that during the holiday break, I had a slight medical problem: a subdural hematoma, blood clots on the brain caused by a fall I endured about two months ago," Trebek, 77, said in the video.

 "The surgery was successful.
 After two days in the hospital, I came home to start recovery."

 The show elaborated on its website, saying Trebek had been "experiencing complications from hitting his head in a fall that took place in October."
-Admitted to Cedars-Sinai Medical Center on Dec.
+Admitted to Cedars-Sinai Medical Center in Los Angeles on Dec.
 15, Trebek underwent the operation the next day and left the hospital just two days after that.

 "Alex spent Christmas at home with his family, and he will return to the JEOPARDY! studio for taping in mid-January," the show noted, adding that with the exception of one regular feature, the show's "broadcast schedule is unaffected."